akagr/blog/_posts/2016-04-06-what-promises-do-that-observables-cant.md

 Observables are powerful.
 And we’ve barely scratched the surface.
 They’re one of the proposed standards in ES2016.
 Looks like popular libraries are ending up in language specification these days :)

 I’d love to hear your takeaways from this post and how you used observables in some new cool way.
 Any points for improving this post will be deeply appreciated as well.
-Use [reddit](https://www.reddit.com/r/Angular2/comments/4dmpd9/what_promises_do_that_observables_cant/) or reach me on [Twitter](https://twitter.com/akshagrwl).
+Use the comments below, [reddit](https://www.reddit.com/r/Angular2/comments/4dmpd9/what_promises_do_that_observables_cant/) or reach me on [Twitter](https://twitter.com/akshagrwl).